abhipotter/toastify-pro/README.md

 - ♿ **Accessible** - Clean HTML structure with proper ARIA support
 - 🎨 **Custom SVG Icons** - Beautiful vector icons for each toast type
 - ✨ **Modern Design** - Glassmorphism effects with backdrop blur
-- � **Perfect Callback Handling** - No double execution, conflict-free patterns
-- ❌ **Close Button** - Interactive close buttons for confirmation dialogs
+- 🔒 **Single Instance** - Only one confirmation at a time with shake animation
+- ⏳ **Loading States** - Built-in loading spinner for async operations
+- 🎨 **Custom Gradients** - primaryColor & secondaryColor for gradient backgrounds

 ## 🚀 Quick Start